 To make the brew, grind your coffee beans and put your ground coffee in a large jar or quart container.
-Then, add water and stir.
+Then, add cold water and stir.
 Next, cover and refrigerate it for 12-24 hours.
 The longer you allow it to sit, the stronger your coffee will be.

 When you’re done letting it sit and simmer, strain your coffee through a cheesecloth (it’s THE best strainer and you don’t even need a french press or plunger) and you’re done!
 This recipe makes 2 ¼ cups of cold brew coffee.
 You can add ice and milk as you like.
 Tastes just as amazing as a treat from the coffee shop.
 Easy right?

 Read on further for the exact recipe below.